obbap1/pbaba-blog/content/posts/q-digest.md

 [Probabilistic Data Structures and Algorithms for Big Data Applications](https://www.gakhov.com/books/pdsa.html)

-[^1]: In quest this is handled gracefully, if inputs exceed the bounds of the q-digest then they default to said bounds.
-    Eg, if the q-digest for the age dataset gets an input of 0, this will be recorded as 1 as this is the minimum and if it gets another input of 512 this will be recorded as 8 as this is the maximum.
+<p id="fn-1"><small><sup>1</sup> In quest this is handled gracefully, if inputs exceed the bounds of the q-digest then they default to said bounds.
+Eg, if the q-digest for the age dataset gets an input of 0, this will be recorded as 1 as this is the minimum and if it gets another input of 512 this will be recorded as 8 as this is the maximum.</small></p>